 But that’s not God’s intention for you.
 He wants you to have an abundant life (John 10:10), full of purpose and meaning.

-With the start of fall, it’s the perfect time to reboot and begin a new season in your life.
 Here are five ways to shake up your routine and keep God at the centre.

 1. Pour Into Someone’s Life

 “All around you are people whose lives are filled with trouble and sorrow, and they need your compassion and encouragement.” —Billy Graham

 One of the best ways to re-energize your own life is to focus on someone else’s.
 Is there a young person in your life in need of a mentor?
 Approach him or her about being that person.
 Are there people in your family or neighbourhood you don’t normally spend time with?
 Reach out and invite them to a meal or activity with you.

 You might also consider serving your church or community in some way—even if it’s for a short period of time or something you can do from home.

 The Bible says even Jesus Christ “came not to be served but to serve” (Matthew 20:28).
 Serving is a great way not only to live out your faith, but to to meet and impact new people, and improve the places around you.
 You may discover a new talent or hobby while you’re at it.

 - Boredom often plagues young people, too.
 Read this short devotional from Billy Graham about living a life of purpose.